 - Restaurantosaurus (quick dining, Mobile Order/DinoLand U.S.A.)

 - Dawa Bar (cocktails/Africa)

-- Tusker House Restaurant (buffet/character breakfast and dinner/Africa)
+- Tusker House Restaurant (buffet/character breakfast, lunch and dinner/Africa)

 - Creature Comforts serving Starbucks Coffee (Africa)

 - Pongu Pongu (quick service counter/Pandora)

 - Satu’li Canteen (quick dining, Mobile Order/Pandora)

 - Baby Care Center (Discovery Island)